iibe/dotfiles/tmux/README.md

 ## How to use

-1. Copy all files from this folder in `~/.config/tmux` directory.
+1. Copy file from this folder in `~/.tmux.conf` directory.